createServerTracker()

 Signature

-Section titled “Signature”import { createServerTracker } from '@trackbridge/server';
+Section titled “Signature”import { createServerTracker } from '@trackbridge/sdk/server';

 function createServerTracker(config: ServerTrackerConfig): ServerTracker;ServerTrackerConfig